Material Misrepresentation: What Happens When You Lie on Insurance Application

 Pincher's Pro Tip

-Proactively updating your policy when your circumstances change — new address, new driver, new vehicle use — keeps your coverage valid and may even open the door to new discounts you weren't aware of.
+Proactively updating your policy when your circumstances change — new address, new driver, new vehicle use — keeps your coverage valid and may even open the door to new discounts you weren't previously aware of.

 The Importance of Honesty on Insurance Applications